"The wide world is all about you:

 (Photograph courtesy of Mr. Karl Questel).

-Family Teiidae: Ameivas, Whiptails, and Their Kin
+Family Teiidae: Whiptails and Their Kin

 Teiids are small to large lizards of the Americas, collectively called "whiptails" because of the long tails of many species.
 They are the New World counterparts of the lacertids of Eurasia and Africa, and their range extends from temperate North America to temperate South America.
 While most members are small to medium-sized, the South American tegus of the genus Tupinambis can be quite large.
-Indeed, they are the ecological equivalents there of some of the Varanus monitors of Old World.
+Indeed, they are the ecological equivalents there of some of the Varanus monitors of the Old World.

-Ameivas are opportunistic omnivores that will eat almost anything edible.
+whiptails are opportunistic omnivores that will eat almost anything edible.

 Grand Anse, south-western Grenada, Lesser Antilles.